 HANNAH BANNISTER (she/her)

 Hannah joined Kronberg Urbanists + Architects in 2020 after earning her Master of Architecture as well as the AIA Henry Adams Medal from Tulane University.
-Hannah previously attained her Bachelor of Arts degree in Architecture with minors in social and environmental justice, French, and mathematics at Ball State University.
-While at Tulane, Hannah held leadership positions at Tulane’s Small Center for Collaborative Design, which furthered her interest in partnering with community members through the design process.
+Hannah previously attained her Bachelor of Arts degree in Architecture with a minor in social and environmental justice at Ball State University.
+While at Tulane, Hannah worked with Tulane’s Small Center for Collaborative Design, which furthered her interest in partnering with community members through the design process.
 She looks forward to continuing to design more just and equitable spaces with the Atlanta community at Kronberg Urbanists + Architects.
-When not practicing architecture, Hannah enjoys creating art, baking many types of bread, and reading fiction.
+When not practicing architecture, Hannah enjoys drawing, baking bread and a myriad of desserts, and playing board games with friends.

 SOFIA STAFFORD (she/her)

 Sofia, an Atlanta native, is a LEED Green Associate with a Master of Architecture degree from Georgia Tech.
 Regenerative building design, evidence-based practice and ecological sensitivity drove much of her graduate coursework.
 She developed a love for regionally specific architecture and development early on while traveling to other countries with her father, an airline pilot.
 In addition to architecture, she is passionate about investigative journalism and public policy.
 A bit of a history nut, Sofia enjoys discovering old hidden gems throughout the city with friends.

 ANNIE DAVIS (she/her)